Xylo what? Tar or Notar?

 Are Biomass and Waste renewable fuels?

-Gasification was initially developed in order to recover energy potential of dry biomass feedstocks but was later proved to be efficient in thermal valorisation of various biofuels (i.e. sewage sludge, agricultural residues) and carbon derived fuel waste such solid recovered fuel.
+Gasification was initially developed to recover the energy potential of dry biomass feedstocks but was later proved to be efficient in thermal valorisation of various biofuels (i.e. sewage sludge, agricultural residues) and carbon derived fuel wastes such as solid recovered fuel.

 A renewable solution!
 Valorising solid fuels through NOTAR® gasification produces a syngas that substitutes fossil fuels.
-By powering thermal applications with renewable syngas, you actively participate to reduction of emissions of captive CO2 into the atmosphere and fight greenhouse effect.
+By powering thermal applications with renewable syngas, you actively participate to the reduction of CO2 emissions into the atmosphere and fight greenhouse effect.

 Why does biomass gasification present advantages over combustion ?

-Biomass gasification is relevant for electricity production in the small and medium power range (up to 20 MW).
-In that specific power range gasification coupled to gas engine offers highest electrical efficiency (>25%) while thermal applications coupled to steam cycle can offer lower yields.
+Biomass gasification is relevant for electricity production at small and medium power range (up to 20 MW).
+In that specific power range, gasification coupled to gas engine offers the highest electrical efficiency (>25%) while thermal applications coupled to steam cycle can offer lower yields.
 Biomass and waste gasification is therefore the best suited solution for developing local economy: converting local feedstocks into energy.

 My gasification plant meets tar related operational problems, can Xylowatt help me ?

 Yes!
 Xylowatt proposes to upgrade your facilities to the NOTAR® plant you need.
 However, we usually recommend replacing both gasifier and gas conditioning unit (GCU).
-Check our solutions.
+Check out our swap solution.